Personal Information Handling

 17, As a word of caution, children under 16 years of age should not submit any information to any website without prior consent of a parent or carer.

-For more information on this issue see the FAQ section or contact the Data Protection Officer, Cambridgeshire Constabulary, Hinchingbrooke Park, Huntingdon Cambridgeshire PE29 6NP.
+For more information on this issue contact the Information Access Office, Cambridgeshire Constabulary, Hinchingbrooke Park, Huntingdon Cambridgeshire PE29 6NP.
 Tel: 101.